Join the 85,000 open source advocates who receive our giveaway alerts and article roundups.

 How you address your processes, workflows, and frameworks can make or break you.
 But, most importantly, your communication strategy and execution will be paramount to your organizational success.

-Let's take a look at how an organization operating with an open mindset—like Slalom Consulting—is handling the challenges of scalability, within their value-driven ecosystem, and with intention.
+Let's take a look at how an organization operating with an open mindset—like Slalom—is handling the challenges of scalability, within their value-driven ecosystem, and with intention.

 Tipping point challenges